apache/james-project/server/protocols/webadmin-cli/README.md

 {cli} user list
 ```

-### Update an user password
+### Update a user password
-Same as Create, but an user need to exist.
+Same as Create, but a user need to exist.

 If the user do not exist, then it will be created.